- Center for Community EngagementCenter for Community Engagement

 Do you want to make a difference in Amherst community?
 The Vela Scholars Program gives Amherst College students a chance to work with Amherst Regional Middle School students in need of additional support in mathematics, English language arts, and/or organizational skills.
 Vela means to "rise and grow" in the African language, Xhosa (pronounced "hosa").
 As suggested by this title, Amherst College tutors will have the opportunity to work one-on-one and in small groups to increase students’ academic outcomes, improve MCAS exam scores, and strengthen students’ connection to the school and local community.
 In addition, instructors will help coordinators implement individualized curriculum, monitor student progress, and recognize student achievements.

-Instructors commit to 1 or more days per week during the semester (Mon., Tues., and/or Th).
-Instructors depart from campus at 2:15 pm and return by 4:30pm.
-The program will run for 9 weeks and tutors must commit to attending ALL sessions.
+Instructors commit to 1 or more days per week during the semester (Monday, Tuesday, Wednesday and/or Thursday).
+There will also be two sessions per day (conditional on instructors' responses).
+The first session is from 2.30pm to 3.30pm, and will largely focus on academic tutoring.
+The second session, from 3.30pm to 5.00pm, will focus on enrichment programs.
+VELA will run for 9 weeks and tutors must commit to attending ALL sessions.
 12-15 instructors are needed per day.
 If, for some reason, an instructor is unable to attend a session, they MUST contact the student leader in charge of their day at least 24 hours in advance.
 See the Attendance Policy for more details.

 If you are interested in joining Vela, we would love to have your help.
 Simply fill out the application, which can be found here, and we will get in touch with you.

 If we haven't yet answered all of your questions, we are more than willing to do so.
-In either case, please contact the Community Engagement Leader (CEL) in charge of the program, Gillian Lupinski (email@example.com).
-You can also view the rest of her contact information at the bottom of the page.
+In either case, please contact one of the Community Engagement Leaders (CELs) in charge of the program, Gillian Lupinski (email@example.com) or Cheryl Lim (firstname.lastname@example.org).
+You can view the rest of their contact information at the bottom of the page.